Intel® vPro™ Technology FAQ

 Q11: Where can I find more information on DVC?

-A11: You can visit the Emerging Compute Model Forum at http://communities.intel.com/community/openportit/vproexpert/emergingcomputing.
+A11: You can find Emerging Compute Model content on the forum at https://communities.intel.com/community/tech/vproexpert.